tuwukee/jwt_sessions/README.md

 `JWTSessions::Errors::InvalidPayload` - token's payload doesn't contain required keys or they are invalid. \
 `JWTSessions::Errors::Unauthorized` - token can't be decoded or JWT claims are invalid. \
 `JWTSessions::Errors::ClaimsVerification` - JWT claims are invalid (inherited from `JWTSessions::Errors::Unauthorized`). \
-`JWTSessions::Errors::Expired` - token is expired (inherited from `JWTSessions::Errors::Unauthorized`).
+`JWTSessions::Errors::Expired` - token is expired (inherited from `JWTSessions::Errors::ClaimsVerification`).

 #### CSRF and cookies